forcedotcom/salesforcedx-vscode/contributing/tests.md

 ### Unit Tests

-Place your strict unit tests in the `test/unit` directory of your package and create an npm script in your package.json like `"test:unit": "./node_modules/.bin/_mocha --recursive out/test/unit"` for running the tests.
+Place your strict unit tests in the `test/unit` directory of your package and create an npm script in your package.json like `"test:unit": "yarn _mocha --recursive out/test/unit"` for running the tests.
 Check out the `"test:unit"` scripts in the package.json files for the salesforce-apex-debugger and salesforce-utils-vscode packages to see examples of how to configure code coverage reporting when running the tests.